 1. Autocratic Management

-The autocrat style is probably one of the least favoured management styles.
+The autocrat leader style is probably one of the least favoured on our list.
 Complete control over all decisions, close supervision, micro-management and lack of trust characterise autocratic leadership.
 An autocratic, or authoritarian, manager dictates how things are done with team members having little or no say and expects employees to follow blindly.
 Rules are very important and innovative thinking is usually discouraged.

 Although it sounds pretty terrible, autocratic management has its place.
 For instance, in small teams with a lack of direction, during projects or within companies where decisions need to be made quickly or in institutions such as the military.
 An autocratic style can create order and organisation where these are lacking and resolve stressful situations.
 However, it has its downsides, too.
 Employees can often feel disheartened and disrespected, meaning morale is low and relations are poor.